tejas-muthya37/Magic/README.md

 3. Scroll down to the 'Guide'.

-4. Copy the installation link given in the Guide into the <head> of your source HTML file.
+4. Copy the installation link given in the Guide into the '<head>' tag of your source HTML file.

 5. Browse the website and copy the code for your favourite components to achieve Magic!